 The attendant will provide amenities, including shower gel, soap, shampoo, dental kit, shaving kit, body lotion and hair dryers.
 Each shower room comes with packaged towels and bath mat, hand soap and lotion.
 These rooms also have power outlets so you can charge your devices while showering.

-At gate A21, however, boarding was not close to starting.
+At Gate A21, however, boarding was not close to starting.
 Due to some mechanical issue, the flight did not board until 11:39 and departed at about 12:10.
-I was glad I showered in ATL as ground time in SEA would be even more limited.
+I was glad I showered in ATL as ground time in SEA would be even shorter.

 The Delta One seat on Delta’s 767-300 is very nice for a domestic flight.
 It reclines to a fully flat position and has much more room than a regular domestic first class seat.
 This seat is 21 inches wide.
 Seat pitch varies from 76 to 81 inches depending on the row.

 The negatives of this seat are that there is not much room for stowing personal items, and the area for your feet is small.
-Other than a 757, the 767-300 would be the least desirable Delta aircraft for a long international flight.
+The 767-300 is the least desirable wide-body Delta aircraft for a long international flight.

 The seats are arranged 1 – 2 – 1, single seats on the outside with two seats together in the middle.
 All seats have direct aisle access.
 Alex had seat 3A, and I had seat 2A.
-Both are window seats on the right side of the aircraft.
+Both are window seats on the port side.

 The console is wide and flat on top.
 It is a good work space.
 You can place personal items here during flight.